DefaultPageTemplate.ascx

 Floor and table lamps are brilliant for adding layers of light without cluttering the space.
 Slim, sleek designs are ideal for small rooms.

-CONSIDER THE BRIGHTNESS & COLOUR OF BULBS
+9. CONSIDER THE COLOUR OF BULBS

 For small rooms, a neutral white light is generally preferable as it mimics daylight and can make the space feel larger.